 Creativity flourishes in Columbus County

-Traditional arts including pottery, fiber, visual, performing and literary, unique festivals, and celebrated performances are just a few of the show-stopping attractions bringing visitors to Columbus County.
+Traditional arts, including pottery, fiber, visual, performing, literary, unique festivals, and celebrated performances, are just a few show-stopping attractions bringing visitors to Columbus County.

-Our rich heritage and strong local talent combine to create a thriving arts community.
-Throughout the county you will find artists’ studios, craft fairs, live theatre performances and teaching workshops.
-Columbus County has long been known for its talented artist including watercolorists, mixed media artists, singers and musicians, and fine craftsmen, including nationally known wood craftsmen from Crusoe Island, famousling know form hand made “dug-out” canoes, bread bowls, and other objects made from old cypress tree trunks using only primitive tools.
+Our rich heritage and solid local talent create a thriving arts community.
+You will find artists' studios, craft fairs, live theatre performances, and teaching workshops throughout the county.
+Columbus County has long been known for its talented artist, including watercolorists, mixed media artists, singers and musicians, and fine craftsmen, including nationally known wood craftsmen from Crusoe Island, famously known for hand-made "dug-out" canoes, bread bowls, and other objects made from old cypress tree trunks using only primitive tools.

-From local artisans, live theatre and music, to craft fairs and local festivals, Columbus County culture infiltrates our communities and schools.
-Our county has long been known for its gospel, jazz and bluegrass music, literary achievements including the A.R.
+From local artisans, live theatre, and music, to craft fairs and local festivals, Columbus County culture infiltrates our communities and schools.
+Our county has long been known for its gospel, jazz, and bluegrass music, literary achievements, including the A.R.
 Ammons poetry contest and several local authors, and celebrations.
-Visitors and residents are enthralled by the many agricultural-specific festivals such as the NC Strawberry, Watermelon, Yam and Pecan Harvest festivals, as well as the extraordinary Waccamaw Siouan Pow Wow.
+Visitors and residents are enthralled by the many agricultural-specific festivals, such as the NC Strawberry, Watermelon, Yam, and Pecan Harvest festivals and the extraordinary Waccamaw Siouan Pow Wow.

-The arts start early in our lives, as evidenced by the annual Celebrate the Arts Festival, the state’s largest student art festival, which features visual and performing arts by more than 1,000 students in Columbus County.
+The arts start early in our lives, as evidenced by the annual Celebrate the Arts Festival, the state's most prominent student art festival, which features visual and performing arts by more than 1,000 students in Columbus County.

-Organizations such as the Columbus County Theatre Association, the Southestern Oratorio Society, Dr. Sharyn Edwards Piano Competition, and Southeastern Community College Concert also add greatly to our communities’ cultural offerings.
+Organizations such as the Columbus County Theatre Association, the Southeastern Oratorio Society, Dr. Sharyn Edwards Piano Competition, and Southeastern Community College Concert also add significantly to our communities' cultural offerings.

 History doesn't get shorted, either.
-Columbus County boasts three reviatlized railroad depots in Chadbourn, Fair Bluff, and Lake Waccamaw which serve as museums and civic spaces, and the Vineland Station in Whiteville which is the city’s civic center.
+Columbus County boasts three revitalized railroad depots in Chadbourn, Fair Bluff, and Lake Waccamaw, which serve as museums and civic spaces, and the Vineland Station in Whiteville, the city's civic center.